Park Güell — About, History, Storyline, Tours & Visitor Info

 Garden City Dream

-- Climb the Dragon Stairway guarded by El Drac.
+- Climb the Dragon Stairway guarded by the mosaic El Drac.

 The Iconic Terrace